quanterall/HaskellMaterials/basics/01-values-and-functions.md

 ### Exercises (Pipelines using partial application)

-1. Define a function that takes the last 3 elements of a `[Int]`.
-Use notes as inspiration.

-2. Define a function using a pipeline that takes a list of `Int`, gets all the even numbers in it, multiplies them all by two and returns the sum[1].
+1. Define a function using a pipeline that takes a list of `Int`, gets all the even numbers in it, multiplies them all by two and returns the sum[1].
 Define versions that use:
    - a named argument; with `&`
    - an unnamed argument; with `>>>`

-3. Define a function using a pipeline that takes a list of `Int`, gets all the even numbers in the beginning of the list[2], multiplies them all by two, sums them up and returns whether or not the sum is even.
+2. Define a function using a pipeline that takes a list of `Int`, gets all the even numbers in the beginning of the list[2], multiplies them all by two, sums them up and returns whether or not the sum is even.
 Define versions that use:
    - a named argument; with `&`
    - an unnamed argument; with `>>>`

+3. Define a function that takes the last 3 elements of a `[Int]` and gets the average of them.
+Use notes as inspiration.

 4. Define a function using a pipeline that takes a list of strings, takes all the strings that begin with "#", then discards all leading "#" or " " from the resulting strings.
 Take note of what kind